babenkoivan/elastic-scout-driver-plus/README.md

 ### Raw Search

-Use `rawSearch` method to make custom search request:
+Use `rawSearch` method to make a custom search request:

 ```php
 MyModel::rawSearch()